riscv-software-src/riscv-isa-sim/README.md

     : mem 0 2020

-You can advance by one instruction by pressing <enter>.
+You can advance by one instruction by pressing the enter key.
 You can also execute until a desired equality is reached:

     : until pc 0 2020                   (stop when pc=2020)